My five go-to ways to ‘recharge’ on your day off!

 Obviously it’s a nice option to go to the spa or make a nail appointment.
 If you’re short on time (or short on cash) an at-home face mask or scrub is a great way to feel rested and recharged.
 Taking a few extra minutes to put on some luxurious lotion afterwards and really let it soak into your skin can take it to the next level.

-Who doesn’t have a to-do list that’s a mile long waiting for your day off?
+Who doesn’t have a to-do list that’s a mile long waiting for you on your day off?
 If you find that you are overwhelmed and stressed out by a daunting list of things to do, just pause.

 Re-organize and re-prioritize your list into sections.
 Start with the top three things you must do for the day.
 Then write down three things that would be nice to accomplish for the day.